preetzware/flowerslife/README.md

 ## User stories

-* As a user, I want to understand the main purpose of this program and its functionalities.

 * As a user, I would like to easily navigate through the menu and sub-menus.

 * As a user, I want to acknowledge my current stock and act accordingly.

-* As a user, I want to add bought plants to my current stock into their respective categories.
+* As a user, I want to add plants to my current stock into their respective categories.

 * As a user, I want to deduct plants from the current stock depending on the total sale of plants in each category.

 * As a user, I want to update my current stock by adding newly bought seasonal plants into each category of the plants.

-* As a user, I want to update my current stock by completely wiping out plants from any of the categories when they are seasonally not available at all.
+* As a user, I want to update my current stock by completely wiping out plants from any of the categories when they are seasonally not available.

 * As a user, I would like to see all the changes made reflect on my Google Sheets.